 The supplier of the gardening equipment would need to include the two amounts of VAT in the VAT quarters they fall on an individual basis.

-VAT Tax Point and the Cash Accounting Scheme
+4. Tax Point of an Invoice and the Cash Accounting Scheme